kaygike/kaygike.github.io/pages/books.md

 The novel is celebrated annually as Bloomsday in major cities worldwide every June 16th, but especially in Dublin, where radio performances, street readings, and tours of the novel's locations take place.

+**01. Telemachus**

-_01. Telemachus._ Buck Mulligan eats breakfast with Stephen Dedalus at the Sandycove Martello tower.
+Buck Mulligan eats breakfast with Stephen Dedalus at the Sandycove Martello tower.
 They walk to the shore and have a disagreement.

+**02. Nestor**

-_02. Nestor._ Stephen teaches a history class and speaks with the school's headmaster.
+Stephen teaches a history class and speaks with the school's headmaster.
 They discuss Irish history, Jews in the economy, and Stephen is given a letter to deliver to the local newspaper office.

+**03. Proteus**

-_03. Proteus._ Stephen daydreams at the Sandymount Strand and thinks of his mother's death.
+Stephen daydreams at the Sandymount Strand and thinks of his mother's death.

+**04. Calypso**

-_04. Calypso._ Leopold Bloom eats a hearty breakfast and buys pork kidney from the butcher.
+Leopold Bloom eats a hearty breakfast and buys pork kidney from the butcher.
 He delivers the mail to his wife Molly and sees that she received a letter from Blazes Boylan, with whom Leopold knows she's having an affair.

+**05. Lotus Eaters**

-_05. Lotus Eaters._ Stephen picks up his own love letter from the post office, but unlike Molly & Blazes, his forbidden romance isn't yet physical.
+Stephen picks up his own love letter from the post office, but unlike Molly & Blazes, his forbidden romance isn't yet physical.
 He buys some soap from a local store.

+**06. Hades**

-_06. Hades._ Leopold attends a funeral where Stephen's father is also in attendance.
+Leopold attends a funeral where Stephen's father is also in attendance.
 He reflects on the early death of his son and the suicide of his father.

+**07. Aeolus**

-_07. Aeolus._ Leopold fails to place an advertisement in the local newspaper.
+Leopold fails to place an advertisement in the local newspaper.
 Stephen shows up with the headmasters letter and takes the editor to a pub.

+**08. Lestrygonians**

-_08. Lestrygonians._ Leopold eats lunch at Davy Byrne's pub, thinking about how his relationship with Molly has changed over the years.
+Leopold eats lunch at Davy Byrne's pub, thinking about how his relationship with Molly has changed over the years.
 Afterwards he heads to a local museum, but shirks into another building after seeing his wife's lover Blazes nearby.

+**09. Scylla and Charybdis**

-_09. Scylla and Charybdis._ Stephen is in the National Library espousing wild theories on Shakespeare.
+Stephen is in the National Library espousing wild theories on Shakespeare.
 Leopold enters the library looking for an old copy of the advertisement he failed to place in Episode 7.

+**10. Wandering Rocks**

-_10. Wandering Rocks._ Various characters walk about the town.
+Various characters walk about the town.

+**11. Sirens**

-_11. Sirens._ Leopold eats dinner with Stephen's uncle while Blazes heads out to have an affair with Leopold's his wife Molly.
+Leopold eats dinner with Stephen's uncle while Blazes heads out to have an affair with Leopold's his wife Molly.

+**12. Cyclops**

-_12. Cyclops._ Two unnamed characters drink in a pub.
+Two unnamed characters drink in a pub.
 One of them berates Leopold for being Jewish.

+**13. Nausicaa**

-_13. Nausicaa._ Leopold heads to the Sandymount Strand, where he secretly masturbates to three women on the beach while fireworks shoot off.
+Leopold heads to the Sandymount Strand, where he secretly masturbates to three women on the beach while fireworks shoot off.

-_14. Oxen of the Sun._ Leopold visits a hospital to support Mina Purefoy, who is in labor.
+**14. Oxen of the Sun**

+Leopold visits a hospital to support Mina Purefoy, who is in labor.
 He meets Stephen, Mina bears a son, and the men head to a pub to continue drinking.

+**15. Circe**

-_15. Circe._ Drunk, Leopold and Stephen head to a brothel.
+Drunk, Leopold and Stephen head to a brothel.
 Stephen has an outburst and breaks a chandelier, then is punched by an English soldier in the street.

+**16. Eumaeus**

-_16. Eumaeus._ Leopold tries to sober Stephen up.
+Leopold tries to sober Stephen up.
 They talk with a drunken sailor.

+**17. Ithaca**

-_17. Ithaca._ Leopold takes Stephen to his (Leopold's) home and offers him a bed for the night, which Stephen refuses.
+Leopold takes Stephen to his (Leopold's) home and offers him a bed for the night, which Stephen refuses.
 After a quick piss outside, Stephen heads off into the night.
 Leopold crawls into bed and Molly wakes to ask him about his day.

+**18. Penelope**

-_18. Penelope._ Molly drifts back to sleep, thinking about her husband Leopold, her lover Blazes, and her childhood.
+Molly drifts back to sleep, thinking about her husband Leopold, her lover Blazes, and her childhood.
 She falls asleep remembering Leopold's proposal to her, to which she responded yes, yes, yes.

 ## Unlimited Memory